-Guarantee DCP Midstream, LP will fully and unconditionally guarantee the notes.
-Initially, the notes will not be guaranteed by any of our subsidiaries.
-In the future, however, if any of our subsidiaries become guarantors or co-obligors in respect of any of our or DCP's Funded Debt (as defined herein), then such subsidiaries will, jointly and severally, fully and unconditionally, guarantee our payment obligations under the notes.
-See "Description of the Notes-Guarantee."
+DCP Midstream, LP will fully and unconditionally guarantee the notes.
+Initially, the notes Guarantee will not be guaranteed by any of our subsidiaries.
+In the future, however, if any of our

-Interest Rate Interest will accrue on the notes from and including , 2019 at a rate of % per annum.
+Interest Rate Interest will accrue on the notes from and including January 15, 2019 at a rate of each year, commencing July 15, 2019.

+5.375% per annum.

-Interest Payment Dates Interest on the notes will be payable semi-annually in arrears on and of each year, commencing , 2019.
+Interest Payment Dates Interest on the notes will be payable semi-annually in arrears on January 15 and July 15 of deducting underwriting discounts and estimated offering expenses payable by us.

-Maturity The notes will mature on , 2029 unless redeemed prior to maturity.
+Maturity The notes will mature on July 15, 2025 unless redeemed prior to maturity.

-Use of Proceeds We expect to receive net proceeds from this offering of approximately \$ million after deducting under critical descents and estimated effecting expenses payable by use after deducting underwriting discounts and estimated offering expenses payable by us.
+Use of Proceeds We expect to receive net proceeds from this offering of approximately \$ million after credit facility,

-We intend to use the net proceeds from this offering for general partnership purposes, including the repayment of indebtedness under our revolving credit facility and the funding of capital expenditures.
+We intend to use the net proceeds from this offering for general partnership purposes, including the funding of capital expenditures and the repayment of indebtedness under our revolving credit facility.
 We may temporarily invest certain net proceeds in short-term marketable securities until they are used for their stated purpose.
 See "Use of Proceeds."

 Affiliates of certain of the underwriters are lenders under our revolving credit facility.
-To the extent we use proceeds from this offering to repay indebtedness under our revolving credit facility, such affiliates may receive a portion of the net proceeds of this offering.
-See payment with all of our other existing and future senior unsecured indebtedness and senior to any of our subordinated indebtedness.
-The guarantee of notes by DCP will rank equally in right of payment with DCP's existing and future senior unsecured indebtedness and senior in right of payment to any subordinated debt DCP may incur.
-If the notes offered hereby had been outstanding on
+To the extent we use proceeds from this offering to repay indebtedness under our revolving such affiliates may receive a portion of the net proceeds of this offering.
+See "Underwriting."

-"Underwriting."